How To Avoid Common Thread Gage Mistakes

 The method for calling out thread sizes is standardized in publications such as ASME/ANSI B1.2 or B1.16M.
 These specifications dictate that the class of fit should match the thread call out.
 For example, if your print states that a male thread of 1 3/16-18 UNEF – 3A you need to use a ring gage with a 3A class of fit.
 Possibly the most common error we see in gage requests are customers who request the opposite class of fit (in this case, 3B) with the thought that the mating gage will have the opposite class.

 Conversely, if your print calls out ¼-20 UNC – 2B, neither a ¼-20 UNC – 3B or ¼-20 UNC – 2A gage can be used.
 In either case, the pitch diameter of one or both of the gage members will be incorrect.
-The 3B class is a more open tolerance and, as such, the pitch diameter is smaller.
+The 3B class has a tighter tolerance and, as such, the pitch diameter is smaller.
 Using this gage for a 2B toleranced part can lead to bad parts passing inspection.

 The next example (1/4-20 UNC 2A) leads to a very important but frequently misunderstood subject; the difference in working and setting gages.
 An A classification can be used to specify that a plug gage is a setting plug or a ring gage is a working ring.
 Conversely, the B classification indicates that the plug is a working gage or the ring is a wear check ring.
 Set plugs and wear check rings cannot, under any circumstance, be used to check products.
 The reason is that the pitch diameters of these gages are not made to a part specification, but rather to the dimensions of the corresponding working gage that they are used to inspect.
 The use of a setting or wear check gage can lead to the rejection of good product or acceptance of parts that are out of specification.